Rate this Page

 • Replay buffer integration: Seamless compatibility with TorchRL’s replay buffers

-• Trajectory assembly: Collect complete trajectories with trajs_per_batch for clean SliceSampler sampling — see Complete trajectory collection with trajs_per_batch
+• Trajectory assembly: Collect complete trajectories with trajs_per_batch — padded whole-episode batches for on-policy training, or flat unpadded writes into a replay buffer for clean SliceSampler sampling — see Complete trajectory collection with trajs_per_batch

 • Batching strategies: Multiple ways to organize collected data